Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 This approach to learning is called **online learning**, and this name emerged even before machine learning MOOC-s turned mainstream.

 We did not discuss many specifics about SGD here.
-If you want dive into theory, I highly recommend ["Convex Optimization" by Stephen Boyd](https://www.amazon.com/Convex-Optimization-Stephen-Boyd/dp/0521833787).
+If you want to dive into theory, I highly recommend ["Convex Optimization" by Stephen Boyd](https://www.amazon.com/Convex-Optimization-Stephen-Boyd/dp/0521833787).
 Now, we will introduce the Vowpal Wabbit library, which is good for training simple models with huge data sets thanks to stochastic optimization and another trick, feature hashing.

 In scikit-learn, classifiers and regressors trained with SGD are named  `SGDClassifier` and `SGDRegressor` in `sklearn.linear_model`.
 These are nice implementations of SGD, but we'll focus on VW since it is more performant than sklearn's SGD models in many aspects.